lisakmalins/Snakespeare/README.md

 <summary>Run Snakespeare via Anaconda prompt (recommended for new users)</summary>

 ##### Installing Miniconda3 for Windows
 Head over to the Anaconda website and download a [Windows installer for Miniconda3](https://docs.conda.io/en/latest/miniconda.html#windows-installers).
+> If you are not sure which to choose, pick the highest version of Python.
+>
-If you are not sure which to choose, pick the highest version of Python.
-You can check whether your system is 64-bit or 32-bit under __Settings__ > __About__ > __Device specifications__ > __System type__.
+> You can check whether your system is 64-bit or 32-bit under __Settings__ > __About__ > __Device specifications__ > __System type__.

+Run the installer and follow the instructions to complete your installation of Miniconda3.

 ##### Open Anaconda Prompt
 Now click the Start menu and search for "__Anaconda prompt__."
-This is a version of Windows command prompt that includes miniconda.
-You can continue to use Anaconda prompt as your terminal throughout this tutorial.
+This is a version of the Windows "command prompt" terminal that includes miniconda.

 ##### Installing Git for Windows
 In Anaconda prompt, copy and paste the following to install git: